simonlapscher/landhoney/Landhoney PRD.md

             Review → Add Liquidity button → final confirmation.
             Creates a transaction in transactions with type “liquidity_add” or similar.
             Notification email to user confirming the liquidity addition.
+    4.2.5 Honey & Staking Honey
+     Overview:
+     Honey is a gold‐pegged commodity asset whose price is updated every 30 minutes via an oracle (e.g., Chainlink or another gold price aggregator).
+Users can acquire Honey, stake it for yield, and sell it (with admin approval).
+A special internal token, HoneyX, tracks the staked portion of a user’s Honey balance.
+        4.2.5.1 Price Oracle Integration
+            a.
+Update Frequency: The Honey price is refreshed every 30 minutes from an external gold price source.
+            b.
+Provider: A recommended approach is to use Chainlink’s gold spot price feed or a reputable gold price API.
+            c.
+Display:
+                In the Invest Section when selecting Honey.
+                In the Portfolio Holdings table under “My Assets.”
+                Show the current gold‐pegged price (e.g., “1 Honey = $1,900.00”).
+        4.2.5.2 Acquiring Honey
+            a.
+Purchase via Invest
+                Users can buy Honey with USD or USDC through the standard Invest flow.
+                After the user sends funds externally (bank wire or crypto transfer), an admin approves the transaction and mints Honey to the user.
+                A “Loan Payment” or “Purchase” transaction is recorded in the user’s history with status = “completed.”
+            b.
+Monthly Distribution
+                For users holding a loan, admins can mint Honey to them every month as a distribution or payment.
+                Labeled in transaction history as “Loan Payment.”
+                Triggers an email notification informing the user of new Honey minted to their account.
+            c.
+Staking Rewards
+                Users earn additional Honey via staking yields (detailed below).
+                When rewards are distributed (e.g., monthly), a “Reward” transaction appears in their history.
+        4.2.5.3 Selling Honey
+            a.
+Sell Request: Users initiate a sell widget request for Honey, specifying USD or USDC as the receiving asset.
+            b.
+Admin Approval: An admin confirms receipt of payment if needed (or simply confirms the user’s Honey balance).
+            c.
+Balance Update: Once approved, the user’s Honey balance is reduced and the transaction is recorded (type = “sell,” status = “completed”).
+            d.
+Same Flow as Other Assets: There is no separate “Sell Honey” pop‐up; it follows the existing offline manual sell widget flow.
+        4.2.5.4 Staking Flow
+            Goal: Users stake Honey into the Liquid Reserve to earn from fees and arbitrage.
+The yield is labeled as “Estimated APY” and currently set to 8.8%.
+            a.
+Stake Initiation
+                From the Portfolio / My Assets page, if the user has any non‐staked Honey, a “Stake” button is available.
+                Clicking “Stake” opens a Staking Pop‐up showing:
+                    Staking Amount: User can enter a dollar amount (primary) or Honey amount (secondary).
+                    Estimated APY (8.8%).
+                    Earning Wait Time: 7 days.
+                    Payout Frequency: Every 30 days.
+                    Unstaking Wait Time: 7 days.
+                    Risk Warning: A pop‐up or tooltip explaining staking risks and yield sources.
+            b.
+HoneyX Representation
+                Upon staking, the user’s Honey balance decreases by the staked amount, and an equivalent quantity of HoneyX is allocated to them behind the scenes.
+                From the user’s perspective: They still see a single combined “Honey” balance in their portfolio, but a portion is visually marked as staked.
+            c.
+Portfolio Display
+                Honey with a gold ring illustrating the % staked (e.g., “47% staked”).
+                The “Balance” effectively includes (Honey + HoneyX).
+However:
+                    If the user only has Honey (no staked portion), they see a “Stake” button.
+                    If the user has both Honey and HoneyX, they see “Stake More” (primary) and “Unstake” (secondary).
+                    If the user only has HoneyX (i.e., fully staked), “Stake More” is disabled since they have no free Honey.
+            d.
+Unstake Flow
+                Clicking “Unstake” opens an Unstake Pop‐up:
+                    Input Amount in USD or Honey.
+                    Available staked portion to unstake.
+                    APY reminder (e.g., “~8.8%”).
+                    Unstake button finalizes.
+                One‐click uns​take, but the user’s HoneyX remains locked for a 7‐day wait period.
+Only after the wait time concludes does the Honey become available.
+                A “Staked” transaction is recorded when the user stakes, and an “Unstaked” transaction is recorded when the user initiates unstaking.
+                Optionally show “available at X date / time” for transparency.
+            e.
+Staking Earnings
+                In the Portfolio header (near “Total Value”), show:
+                    A circular gauge with a gold ring filled to the user’s staked %.
+                    Text like “47% staked.”
+                    Staking rewards in USD.
+                Payout from fees or arbitrage is distributed every 30 days, recorded as a “Reward” transaction in the user’s history.
+    4.2.5.5 Transaction & Notification Details
+        Transaction Types:
+            “Loan Payment” for monthly minted Honey from Admin.
+            “Reward” for staking payouts.
+            “Staked”/“Unstaked” for the user’s stake operations.
+            “Sell” for user-initiated sells.
+        Email Triggers - to be implemented later after functionality is done and tested Loan Payment minted → Email user.
+            Staking Reward distribution → Email user.
+            (Future) You may add emails for stake/unstake confirmations once functionality is stable.
+    4.2.5.6 Future Enhancements
+        On-Chain Staking: Eventually, Honey and HoneyX will exist on a blockchain (e.g., Base).
+Staking transactions may become fully on-chain.
+        Advanced Lock Mechanisms: Slashing, early withdrawal penalties, or variable APY calculations.
+        Complex Oracle Logic: Using fallback or multiple oracle sources if the primary feed fails.
+        Minimum/Maximum Staking: Possible introduction of stake limits or fees at a later stage.

 5. Database Schema (Proposed)
 Below are proposed   tables for Supabase.
 (Adjust naming/fields as needed.)